antsmartian/lets-build-express/chap01/CHAP01.md

 If we run this code the following things will happen:

 1. `createApplication` is called.
 This function will set up our application function objects ready.
-2. `app` contains the reference to the fn returned by `createApplication`
+2. `app` contains the reference to the fn returned by `createApplication`.
 3. `app.get` calls the function:

        ```